Einstein's Theory of Relativity

 is the number of times the meter rod, when defined at rest

 (meter[rest]) must be used to form the length x[rest].
-The symbol no
+The symbol

-is a pure number measured in the stationary (subscript o) frame.
-We
+no is a pure number measured in the stationary

-must recall that contrary to Newtonian physics, the simple use of the
+(subscript o) frame.
+We must recall that contrary to Newtonian

-number no is not sufficient to represent a length.
-A length
+sufficient to represent a length.
+A length must necessarily be

-length of the reference meter.
+reference meter.

-3.2 in order to avoid confusion.
-Before the frame O'-X' acquired its
+displaced on figure 3.2 in order to avoid confusion.
+Before the

-velocity, the distance between the origin O and the mass M was
+frame O'-X' acquired its velocity, the distance between the origin

-identical in both systems.
-After the frame O'-X' has reached velocity
+O and the mass M was identical in both systems.
+After the frame

-V, we have seen that the Bohr radius and all physical material on the
+O'-X' has reached velocity V, we have seen that the Bohr radius

-moving frame are dilated as given by equation 3.23.
-Therefore the
+and all physical material on the moving frame are dilated as given

-reference meters used to form the axis are longer.
-The mass M' on the
+axis are longer.
+The mass M' on the moving frame is fixed with

-moving frame is fixed with respect to that frame and does not move with
+respect to that frame and does not move with respect to the

-the number nv of those standard moving rods between M' and
+number nv of those standard moving rods between M' and

 the origin O' is necessarily the same and no = nv.